-Tip By default, CV inputs ranges from -5V to +5V, but other ranges are available from the 'CV/Gate' section of the main settings page.
+Tip By default, CV inputs ranges from -5V to +5V, but other ranges are available from the CV/GATE section of the settings menu.

 3.7.
 ModMatrix attenuverter/offset

 Each routed modulation input is going through an attenuverter/offset stage before being sent to its destination.